nikan1996/find_population/README.md

 Design and implement a web API in Python to find the population living within an area.

 # How do I implement it?
-Now I've implemented a simple web API, but the population size will be returned randomly.
+I've implemented a simple web API, but the population size will be returned randomly.

-Two endpoints:
+There are two endpoints:

 1. /api/v1/mock/pop_in_area: Return random population.